oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

-# Create a Data Model using Generative sAI
+# Create a Data Model using Generative AI

 ## Introduction